- Home

 Compulsory Liquidation

-This occurs when a court orders liquidation due to insolvency or legal violations.
-A court-appointed liquidator manages the process.
+This happens when a court orders your company to be liquidated because of insolvency or legal violations.
+A court-appointed liquidator takes over.

 How Long Does the Liquidation Process Take?

-A standard company liquidation KSA handled by Eighty20 usually takes about 3–6 months if documentation and approvals proceed smoothly.
+A standard company liquidation KSA by Eighty20 Business Solutions usually takes between 1–3 months, depending on the complexity and size of the company.
 This timeline includes:

 Why Professional Company Liquidation Services Matter

-Closing a company without expert help can be risky because:
+Trying to close a company on your own can be risky because:

-This approach saves time and protects you from future legal claims.
+This saves you time and protects you from future legal claims.

-Do not risk fines, legal complications, or unnecessary delays.
-Let our experts manage every stage of your company liquidation KSA.
-From clearing debts to completing the company deregistration process, we make business closure smooth and stress-free.
+Don’t risk fines, legal trouble, or delays.
+Let our experts handle every step of your company liquidation KSA.
+From clearing debts to completing the company deregistration process, we make business closure smooth and stress-free for both GCC-owned and 100% foreign owned companies in Saudi Arabia.

 Get In Touch